bptlab/bpt-resource-management/InstallationInstructions.md

   * Run the project `bpt-resource-management-vaadin` in Eclipse locally or create a WAR file from this project to deploy it on a Tomcat server
     * You may modify the `web.xml` in `\bpt-resource-management-vaadin\WebContent\WEB-INF`
       * Use templates `web_deployment.xml` and `web_development.xml`
-    * Make sure that [CouchDB Lucene](https://github.com/rnewson/couchdb-lucene) is deployed on your Tomcat